How has Iran managed to breach Israel’s Iron Dome air defence system?

 Dr Miron speculated that this may have been done by positioning decoy drones near Israeli defence missiles, in such a way that it would cause another Israeli missile to wipe it out.

-But the main cause of the most significant breach to the Iron Dome in years, she said, is the sheer “overload” of Iranian missiles which left the Iron Dome system “overwhelmed”.
+But the main cause of the most significant breach to Israel’s air defence in years, she said, is the sheer “overload” of Iranian missiles which left it “overwhelmed”.

-The rare aspect of the last five days is the sheer number of missiles sent by Iran, she added, rather than the Iron Dome unexpectedly faltering.
+The rare aspect of the last five days is the sheer number of missiles sent by Iran, she added, rather than the air defence unexpectedly faltering.

-Iran would have sent a number of decoys, causing Iron Dome missiles to be wasted on what is in effect scrap metal, Dr Miron added.
+Iran would have sent a number of decoys, causing Iron Dome projectiles and other defence missiles to be wasted on what is in effect scrap metal, Dr Miron added.

 Electronic warfare also could have been used, Dr Miron added.
 “Suppressing the radar is another option - the missile will have a component which allows it to fly invisible.”